-- (1) A person elected President under this Constitution shall, subject to clause (3) of this article, hold office for a term of five years. - (2) A person may be elected under this Constitution to hold office as President for one or more terms as prescribed by this article. - [clause (2) substituted by section 28 of Act 11 of 2005] - (3) The office of President shall become vacant- - (a) on the expiration of the period specified in this article; or - (b) if the incumbent dies or resigns or ceases to hold office under article 107 of this Constitution. - (4) The President may, by writing signed by him or her, and addressed to the Chief Justice, resign from office as President. - (5) The resignation of the President shall take effect when it is received by the Chief Justice. - (6) The Chief Justice shall, immediately upon receiving the resignation of the President under this article, notify the Vice President, the Speaker and the Electoral Commission of the resignation.
+[clause (2a) inserted by section 5(b) of Act 1 of 2018]

+- (3) The office of President shall become vacant- - (a) on the expiration of the period specified in this article; or - (b) if the incumbent dies or resigns or ceases to hold office under article 107 of this Constitution. - (4) The President may, by writing signed by him or her, and addressed to the Chief Justice, resign from office as President. - (5) The resignation of the President shall take effect when it is received by the Chief Justice. - (6) The Chief Justice shall, immediately upon receiving the resignation of the President under this article, notify the Vice President, the Speaker and the Electoral Commission of the resignation.